Why Study in Lithuania?

-During the first cycle, a candidate can opt to study for a Bachelor’s degree and a professional qualification for which you will require 180 – 240 ECTS.
+During the first cycle, a candidate can opt to study for a Bachelor’s degree and professional qualification for which you will require 180 – 240 ECTS.
 When you finish the course, with or without a professional qualification you get a Bachelor’s Diploma.
 If you only wish to study for the professional qualification, then you will get a Higher Educational Diploma.

 Bachelor degrees along with professional qualifications are offered at universities whereas professional qualifications, without degrees, can be taken at colleges.

 If you are in the second cycle (or aim to be there) and you wish to study for a Master’s degree or any specialised professional qualification one of the possibilities open to you is the Integrated study programmes.
-These programmes combine studies of the both first and second cycles.
-On a successful completion, graduates are awarded a Master’s Diploma which testifies their Master’s degree status.
+These programmes combine studies of both first and second cycles.
+On successful completion, graduates are awarded a Master’s Diploma which testifies their Master’s degree status.
 You can also achieve a professional qualification.
-If you are pursuing Master’s Diploma (which is only offered at the universities), you will have to obtain 90 – 120 ECTS credits.
+If you are pursuing a Master’s Diploma (which is only offered at the universities), you will have to obtain 90 – 120 ECTS credits.

 At this level, if you study for the professional qualification you will be awarded a Higher Education Diploma.
-The main purpose of the specialised professional studies at this level is to obtain a qualification in a particular field.
+The main purpose of specialised professional studies at this level is to obtain a qualification in a particular field.